tkiraly/spec/spec.md

 ## 1 Introduction

-This document describes the LoRaWAN™ network protocol which is optimized for batterypowered end-devices that may be either mobile or mounted at a fixed location.
+This document describes the LoRaWAN™ network protocol which is optimized for battery powered end-devices that may be either mobile or mounted at a fixed location.

 LoRaWAN networks typically are laid out in a star-of-stars topology in which **gateways**<sup>[1](#fn1)</sup> relay messages between **end-devices**<sup>[2](#fn2)</sup> and a central **network server** at the backend.
 Gateways are connected to the network server via standard IP connections while enddevices use single-hop LoRa™ or FSK communication to one or many gateways.<sup>[3](#fn3)</sup> All communication is generally bi-directional, although uplink communication from an enddevice to the network server is expected to be the predominant traffic.